Olamide Zaccheaus Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Recent Performances

-- In last week's game against the Saints, Zaccheaus was targeted three times and racked up three catches for 58 yards (19.3 yards per catch) and scored two touchdowns.
+- In last week's outing against the Saints, Zaccheaus was targeted three times, totaling 58 yards on three receptions (averaging 19.3 yards per grab) while scoring two touchdowns.

-- Zaccheaus has five receptions (on five targets) for 83 yards and two touchdowns in his last three games, averaging 27.7 yards per game.
+- Over his last three games, Zaccheaus has caught five passes on five targets for 83 yards and two touchdowns, averaging 27.7 yards per game.

 Zaccheaus' Atlanta Teammates